zevo-enterprise/zevo-enterprise/README.md

+## 40-hour workweek, businesses architectural open 24/7

+<h3> 40-hour workweek; companies operating 24 hours a day, 7 days a week, employ staff who work 8 hours a day and 40 hours a week. </h3>

+---

+<h3>I am a staunch advocate of equal rights—even for animals; in other words, everyone is equal before the law.
+That means a 40-hour workweek for every living creature, with fully recognized legal rights. </h3>

+---

 ## Responsible: Global Regulation Artificial Intelligence

 <h3> AI server provider ("Data Center"), AI service provider ("Application"), and consumer AI ("User") </h3>